Srikanta8596/sensor-fault-detection/README.md

 5. Terraform

 ## How to run?
 Before we run the project, make sure that you are having MongoDB in your local system, with Compass since we are using MongoDB for data storage.
-You also need AWS account to access the service like S3, ECR and EC2 instances.v
+You also need AWS account to access the service like S3, ECR and EC2 instances.

 ## Data Collections
 ![193536736-5ccff349-d1fb-486e-b920-02ad7974d089](https://user-images.githubusercontent.com/48283027/198582102-040fb4d2-0a3e-4fdd-94ca-4af4a5c1951b.png)